-This three-day course offers a combination of knowledge and skills development.
-Classroom presentations and course materials cover the basics of material identification systems, while practical exercises focus on containment, detection and decontamination activities.
+- Hazardous Material Spill Response training offers classroom presentations and course materials that cover the basics of material identification systems, while practical exercises focus on containment, detection, and decontamination activities.

-This course, which may be presented on-site if suitable facilities are available, covers legislation imposing rescue requirements, suspension trauma, rope rescue equipment and techniques, as well as rigging configurations, rescue knots and anchorages.
+- Confined Space Rescue training may be presented on-site if suitable facilities are available, and covers legislation imposing rescue requirements, suspension trauma, rope rescue equipment, and techniques, as well as rigging configurations, rescue knots, and anchorages.

 For more information on mine rescue courses, contact Ontario Mine Rescue Program Administration Coordinator Faheema Velji-Shears.